kubernetes/enhancements/keps/sig-scheduling/3094-pod-topology-spread-considering-taints/README.md

 -->

 - Upgrade
-  - While the feature gate is disabled, field `TaintStrategy` will be ignored.
+  - While the feature gate is disabled, field `NodeInclusionPolicies` will be ignored.
-  - While the feature gate is enabled, `TaintStrategy` provides two optional values for end-users to specify how to treat node taints.
+  - While the feature gate is enabled, `NodeInclusionPolicies` is allowed to use by end-users.
-  - While the feature gate is enabled, and we don't set this field, `taintStrategy` of `honorAllTaints` will take effect by default.
+  - While the feature gate is enabled, and we don't set this field, default values will be configured, which will maintain previous behavior.
 - Downgrade
   - Whatever we enable/disable feature gate, previously configured values will be ignored.

 ### Version Skew Strategy
 N/A